fnproject/fdk-java/docs/FnFlowsUserGuide.md

 ### Handling Errors

-There are two main idioms for handling errors with FlowFutures.
-The first allows you to recover from the exceptional completion of a FlowFuture by transforming exceptions to the original type of the future:
+There are several methods for handling errors with FlowFutures:

+`exceptionally` allows you to recover from the exceptional completion of a FlowFuture by transforming exceptions to the original type of the future:

 ```
 	Flow fl = Flows.currentFlow();